The right court shoes can improve traction, stability, and comfort while helping reduce fatigue and injury risk.

 Like pickleball paddles, different pickleball shoes work for different people.
 While all court shoes will perform better than other footwear on the court, it may take some trial and error to find the perfect shoe for your foot and style of play.

 To ensure that the pair you love lasts as long as possible, we recommend only wearing your pickleball shoes while playing, and wearing a pair of slides or other shoes when commuting to the court.
-This will not only help keep your pickleball shoes lasting longer, your feet will enjoy slipping into different shoes after a few hours on the court.

-Can Pickleball shoes be worn on both indoor and outdoor courts?
+Can pickleball shoes be worn on both indoor and outdoor courts?

-These laces seem too short- am I lacing them wrong?
+These laces seem too short — am I lacing them wrong?

-Laces can be tricky, every player has a different preference.
-If you do not like the style or length of laces that come with your shoe, then take a look at Lock Laces ( Lock Laces | Free Shipping Offer! (pickleballcentral.com) .
+Laces can be tricky, and every player has a different preference.
+If you do not like the style or length of laces that come with your shoe, consider replacing them with a different option that better matches your fit preferences.

 How do I test out my pickleball shoes while trying them on at home?